 Reflect, today, upon this most unfortunate scene.
 But reflect upon it with the hope that the poor example of the Pharisees will help you to identify any of the same tendencies in your own heart.
 Seeing these tendencies they struggle with should help free you from falling into the irrational thinking that comes as a result of sin.

-Lord Jesus, please do forgive me for all my sins.
+My most merciful Lord Jesus, please do forgive me for all my sins.
 I am sorry and I pray that I will be able to see all that clouds my thinking and acting.
 Free me and help me to love You and others with the pure love I am called to have.
 Jesus, I trust in You.